 AGM 109: Shop Skils I

 This course will introduce students to measuring devices commonly used in agricultural mechanics.
-Students will demonstrate proper tool usage techniques as well as the ability to accurately read measuring devices such as calipers, beakers, micrometers, dial indicators, and tape measures.
+Students will demonstrate proper tool usage techniques as well as the ability to accurately read measuring devices such as calipers, beakers, micrometers, dial indicators.